onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 The only worthy war is with unaccountability and corruption

+> "We hold these truths to be self-evident, that all *~~men are created equal~~* **people develop unequally**, that they are endowed by their Creator with certain unalienable *~~Rights~~* **Responsibilities**, that among these are *~~Life, Liberty and the pursuit of Happiness~~* **Sharing, Accountability, and the pursuit of Creativity**." - United States of Humanity 2026 (250 years after 1776)
     "We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness." - United States of America 1776
-"We hold these truths to be self-evident, that all men *~~are created equal~~* **develop unequally**, that they are endowed by their Creator with certain unalienable *~~Rights~~* **Responsibilities**, that among these are *~~Life, Liberty and the pursuit of Happiness~~* **Sharing, Accountability, and the pursuit of Creativity**." - United States of Humanity

 “But people don’t want to consume the important stuff - they just want entertainment” - so find the best way to convince them why that is important.
 That belief is already in you - there is a path for a human brain to find it and to be compelled by it.